rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 ### Port-groups in the Firewall Manager v2

-In Firewall Manager v2, you ca now view, modify, and delete any port-group on your firewall.
+In Firewall Manager v2, you can now view, modify, and delete any port-group on your firewall.
 In the previous version of the Firewall Manager, you were restricted to only modifying port-groups that began with the string *FWCP-*.

 ### View port-groups